DevCrumbs/Warcraft-II/README.md

 Chicken farms: 500 gold
 They give the player 4 units of food.

+Gryphon Aviary
+This allows the player to spawn Gryphon Riders (it needs the Townhall upgrade to be built).

 Scout Tower: 400 gold
 Guard Tower: 600 gold